• Skip to main content

 In my opinion, Thanksgiving wouldn't be the same without a juicy turkey.

-Turkey on its own is naturally free of the top 8 allergens but it is important to check the packaging, especially for ingredients containing wheat/gluten.
+Turkey is naturally free of the top 8 allergens but it is important to check the packaging, especially for ingredients containing wheat/gluten.

 Occasionally, I come across a turkey that has been injected with a broth mixture that contains gluten.
 So, be sure to watch for that.